 - Read article Elise de Jong about bread

 - Check dates and register for this workshop

 Circular Bakery & Food Waste

-During the workshop, attention is also paid to food waste.
-According to the Dutch nutrition center, between 106 and 147 kg per person of food per year is thrown away in the Netherlands.
+During the workshop, we tackle food waste.
+According to the Dutch nutrition center, between 106 and 147 kg of food, per person, per year is thrown away, in the Netherlands.
 Bread scores high on the list of food waste.
 We also demonstrate how you can reuse stale bread as a bread improver.